jkeohan/D3-Tutorials/BubbleChart/README.md

 ##Project Goals

-I decided to break down the project goals as follows in order to introduce new concepts and build on the previous lesson:
+I decided to break down the project goals as follows:

 Core Functionality
 * Create a Bubble chart template